-Memory foam mattresses can be anywhere for 6 to 13 inches.
-This appears to be quite thick and to the undertrained eye, the thicker the memory foam the more comfort.
+Memory foam mattresses can be anywhere from 6 to 13 inches deep.
+This appears to be quite thick and to the untrained eye, the thicker the memory foam the more comfort.
 This is right and wrong.
 The first thing to know is that the majority of memory foam mattresses on the market are not entirely made of memory foam.
 This isn' t a scam though, if the whole mattress was memory foam then it would just be too soft and you would end up sinking too deeply into the product.

 The construction of a memory foam mattress

 There are a small range of memory foam mattresses which are entirely made of memory foam but they are few and far between and usually have a low thickness to keep you from sinking too deeply.
 Memory foam products are temperature sensitive which allow the material to mould to fit around your body but there are a few different types to look at.
 These mattresses are known for being warmer than other mattress as they work alongside the heat from your body but don' t be turned off by this.
 Gel memory foam is a more breathable option as it provides good air circulation and keeps you cooler.

 Memory foam mattresses comprise of around 2 to 4 layers of foam.
 The base is made from a dense foam such as reflex foam which acts as the support.
 Layers in between the base and top could vary depending on what you are searching for, it could be extra memory foam or an airflow foam to aid air circulation.
 The top layer will be memory foam and this is the thickness that matters.